-Today in Tedium: For years, it’s felt like the big guys in the tech industry were the ones doing the riskiest, most innovative things.
+Today in Tedium: For years, it’s felt like the big players in the tech industry were the ones doing the riskiest, most innovative things.
 Mainly because they had both the budgets, resources, and the technical know-how to pull it off.
 But in the past few years, it seems like things are tipping in the other direction.
 The bespoke folks, enabled by smaller computers (such as the Raspberry Pi) and lower barriers to entry, are starting to take on some of that risk.
-Especially in areas the big guys have sort of pushed to the side.
+Especially in areas the big players have sort of pushed to the side.
 Like keyboards, a space where the thinner and lighter at all costs equation starts to break down.
-It’s with this in mind that today’s Tedium talks keyboards—and why the little guys are driving all the excitement. — Ernie @ Tedium
+It’s with this in mind that today’s Tedium talks keyboards—and why the smaller firms are driving all the excitement. — Ernie @ Tedium

 FYI—renters insurance covers your stuff (phone, bike, etc.) from theft wherever you go: The name might not spell it out, but renters insurance is actually ‘stuff insurance’.
 Ever worry about your phone getting swiped at a cafe or bar?
 Well, you won’t any longer—get insured with Lemonade in 90 seconds, starting at $5/month.